 Compile teaching resources based on the work done at the seminar

 Introduce Fellows to the international science policy-making landscape

-In seminars, Fellows are encouraged to use state-of-the-art research to frame new perspectives on particular challenges, because we believe that a truly global group of talented, early career social scientists brings invaluable resources to help solve global challenges.
-Fellows are asked to identify the most pressing research questions for the next 5 to 10 years, and to start to design plans to answer them.
+In seminars, Fellows were encouraged to use state-of-the-art research to frame new perspectives on particular challenges, because we believe that a truly global group of talented, early career social scientists brings invaluable resources to help solve global challenges.
+Fellows were asked to identify the most pressing research questions for the next 5 to 10 years, and to start to design plans to answer them.

-Work at the seminars are only the beginnings of something much bigger, we provide Fellows with tools and opportunities to continue their work after the seminar is over.
-Most of these will be virtual, although we will also offer a selection of Fellows the chance to come together again at a World Social Science Forum.
+Work at the seminars is only the beginnings of something much bigger.
+We provide Fellows with the tools and opportunities to continue their work after the seminar is over.
+Most of these will be virtual, although we will also offer a selection of Fellows the chance to come together again at World Social Science Fora or other events.